compbiozurich/UZH-BIO392/course-results/2020/Sophie-Wagner/2020-09-16_Different_databanks.md

 > Easy to find genes if you know their name.
 However on first glance it's a lot of information and quite detailed, so it takes some time to find information on e.g. the genes location.
 Additionally I couldn't find a way to download the gene sequence (Fasta oe.)
-Nevermind I found it.
+Nevermind I found it.   return
-> Conclusion: Looks complicated at first but ok to navigate after some time.
+Conclusion: Looks complicated at first but ok to navigate after some time.
 A lot of extra information available!

 <li>Human Genome Resources at NCBI</li>
   <p>(https://www.ncbi.nlm.nih.gov/projects/genome/guide/human/)<p>